What is Meditation?

 Don’t forget to be yourself, and don’t forget to release and connect to the larger world.
 In between are countless shapes and forms to explore, so play.

-A shaman sees life as a larger mixture of mind, body and spirit.
+A shaman sees life as a larger mixture of mind, body, and spirit.
 Depending on your shamanic heritage you will discover many levels of reality and forms of life.
 This larger view requires maintaining a balance.
-It means playing, it means working out: keeping the body in shape; movement and joy to fill the spirit; poking around angles and depths to explore for the mind.
+It means playing; it means working out: keeping the body in shape; movement and joy to fill the spirit; poking around angles and depths to explore the mind.

-Awareness is connection to all of our potentials.
-But at times, we lose focus, we become disconnected from everything, including ourselves.
-At moments of feeling disconnected, it is important to linger, to take extra time and say good morning to oneself, to pause in one’s life and savour being aware of mind, body and spirit.
+Awareness is a connection to all of our potentials.
+But at times, we lose focus; we become disconnected from everything, including ourselves.
+At moments of feeling disconnected, it is important to linger, to take extra time and say good morning to oneself, to pause in one’s life and savor being aware of mind, body, and spirit.

-Too much awareness and ego goes to town, to only see ourselves.
+Too much awareness and ego go to town, to only see ourselves.
 Too little awareness and we are merely a sand grain lost, to the larger seas of the universe.

-In depression or other negative moments of our life, It’s all too easy to focus too deeply on the disconnected feelings and then push one’s souls further away from a personal center: like pushing a raft out to sea and then losing oneself in greater storms of the ocean of life.
+While in depression or other negative moments of our life, it’s all too easy to focus too deeply on the disconnected feelings and then push one’s souls further away from a personal center: like pushing a raft out to sea and then losing oneself in greater storms of the ocean of life.

 Detachment (Non Attachment really) and Disconnected are not the same thing.